netbox-community/netbox-zero-to-hero/modules/1-Introduction/1-introduction.md

 ## Video Demo 1 - Introduction to the NetBox WebUI

+*Link to Video*

 ## Video Demo 2 - Introduction to the NetBox REST API
-For a deep dive into the REST API, the NetBox documentation is the best place to start: https://docs.netbox.dev/en/stable/rest-api/overview/
+For a deep dive into the REST API, head over to the official NetBox documentation at: https://docs.netbox.dev/en/stable/rest-api/overview/

-For now, let's take a quick tour of the REST API in this short demo video, which will help you to get up and running in no time:
+For now, let's take a quick tour of the REST API in this short video, which will help you to get up and running in no time:

-*Link to YT Video*
+*Link to Video*

 ## Example Scenario